dhanashreeg368/404-Found/README.md

 Diagnosis of multiple report types or a single report for multiple medical disciplines at one stop.

+Used pymongo as driver for mongoDB
+Python code for individual operations are added to python folder All python Api's are routed via login_approute.py Javascripts are added to js folder
+While .htm pages are avialable is repository
  Active github page link -
  https://dhanashreeg368.github.io/404-Found/